Employment Discrimination Settlement Estimator

 Several factors influence your employment discrimination settlement estimator estimate:

-Ranges from "Under 1 year" to "5+ years."
-Choosing 5+ years can cost 3.0x more than Under 1 year.
+Ranges from "Low" to "High."
+Choosing High can cost 1.4x more than Low.

 Scenario Complexity